Immigration & Support Services

 FMWBEDT's role in the program

-Fort McMurray Wood Buffalo Economic Development & Tourism (FMWBEDT) provides Letters of Endorsement to Candidates who meet the Criteria of Workforce Immigrant & Support Program (WISP) outlined above.
-We deal directly with Employers on these requests.
+Fort McMurray Wood Buffalo Economic Development & Tourism (FMWBEDT) issues Letters of Endorsement to candidates who:

 Common Questions